terminalcloud/apps/docs/microweber.md

 ## Main Features

-- Powerful Content Managament System.
+- Powerful Content Management System.
 - Real-time text writing and editing.
 - An Online Store Integrated.
 - And a Powerful Blogging platform.